Pylons/pyramid/docs/narr/router.rst

    ``__getitem__`` on the root object and subobjects) to find a :term:`context`.
 If the root object has no ``__getitem__`` method, the root itself is assumed to be the context.
-The exact traversal agorithm is described in :ref:`traversal_chapter`.
+The exact traversal algorithm is described in :ref:`traversal_chapter`.
 The traverser function returns a dictionary, which contains a :term:`context` and a :term:`view name` as well as other ancillary information.